beevelop/docker-weblate/README.md

     -e WEBLATE_EMAIL=john@example.com \
     --link dev-weblate-postgres:database beevelop/weblate
 ```
 You should then be able to access Weblate via `http://*YOUR_HOST*:8000`.
+> Attention: To persist changes you need to bind the volumes `/app/data` and `/app/config` for the Weblate container and the respective volumes for the Postgres container.

 ## Configuration
 - `WEBLATE_DEBUG`